 Which leaves the last 20% of grid power: nuclear.
 While controversial, nuclear is a zero-emissions power source.
 By no means does that make it the cleanest, but it’s cleaner than coal/natural gas.

 As the U.S. Energy Information Administration explains, the grid uses all sorts of power to generate electricity.
-But stations may utilize other energy sources depending on their location.
-Charging stations up in Las Vegas and other parts of Nevada use more hydroelectric energy due to the Hoover Dam.
+However, stations may utilize other energy sources depending on their location.
+Charging stations in Las Vegas and other parts of Nevada use more hydroelectric energy due to the Hoover Dam.
 Meanwhile, stations in California utilize the vast wind farms and solar grids established there.

 That said, the vast majority of charging stations rely on some natural gases, which begs the question:

-Are electric cars actually clean?
+Are electric cars clean?

 Does the good outweigh the bad if you include energy generated by charging stations,?
 In short, electric cars are cleaner but certainly not perfect.
 Bits and pieces of their power come from solar, wind, hydro, and nuclear.
 Gas-powered vehicles, however, rely entirely on gas.
 A double whammy of turning crude oil into petroleum and then puffing emissions out the tailpipe.